The Grouchy Ladybug

-The Grouchy Ladybug, also known as The Very Grouchy Ladybug, is a 1977 children's book written by Eric Carle, best known as the author of The Very Hungry Caterpillar and 10 Little Rubber Ducks, and originally published by Thomas Y. Crowell Co.
+The Grouchy Ladybug is a 1977 children's book written and illustrated by Eric Carle, best known for The Very Hungry Caterpillar. and originally published by Thomas Y. Crowell Co.
 In the United Kingdom, it was published under the title The Bad-Tempered Ladybird.
-Based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children."
+In a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children."

 Plot

-Early one morning, a grouchy ladybug challenges a friendly ladybug to a fight over which one of them should eat some aphids for breakfast but then decides that the other bug is not large enough to be worth fighting.
-It then travels around the world and encounters a series of increasingly larger animals, such as a yellowjacket ("wasp" in the British edition), a stag beetle, a praying mantis, a sparrow, a lobster, a skunk, a boa constrictor, a hyena, a gorilla, a rhinoceros, and an elephant challenging each to a fight but then declining and deciding to go looking for a bigger animal.
-Eventually, it encounters a whale, who at first does not answer, but then it slaps the ladybug with its tail and sends it flying back to where it started.
-The wet, tired, & hungry ladybug then decides to be nice and shares the aphids with the friendly ladybug.
-The friendly ladybug says to the wet, tired, & hungry ladybug that it has saved some aphids.
-It then tells the other ladybug that it can have the aphids for dinner.
+Early one morning, a grouchy ladybug looking for breakfast challenges a friendly ladybug to a fight over a leaf covered with aphids, but then decides that the other bug is not large enough to be worth fighting.
+It subsequently encounters a series of increasingly larger animals: a yellow jacket ("wasp" in the British edition), a stag beetle, a praying mantis, a sparrow, a lobster, a skunk, a boa constrictor, a hyena, a gorilla, a rhinoceros and an elephant.
+The ladybug challenges each animal to a fight, finding each willing, but then declines and decides to go looking for a bigger animal.
+Eventually, it encounters a whale, who does not answer but slaps the ladybug with its tail, sending it flying back to the leaf.
+The friendly ladybug offers to share what's left of the aphids with the now "wet, tired, and hungry ladybug" for dinner.

-The book is unusual in that the size of the pages are not the same throughout the book, rather; it increases with the animals' sizes throughout the book.
-Also, the whale's tail takes up a page in itself and turning it is meant to represent the slapping motion.
-The time of day is also shown at the side of each page.
+The book is unusual in that the size of the pages increase with the animals' sizes.
+The whale's tail takes up a page in itself and turning it is meant to represent the slapping motion.
+At the top of these pages, a clock shows the time of day, covering a 12-hour period.